When Pelvic Floor Disorder Has You Floored

 Dr. Coyle: A pelvic floor disorder refers to the failure of the sling-like structure of the pelvic floor to provide proper support for the pelvic organs.
 There are three main types, which include:

-Q: Is it a normal part of aging?
+Q: Is It a Normal Part of Aging?

 Dr. Coyle: As with most parts of the body, the pelvic floor weakens with age, which means that the risk of developing pelvic floor disorders becomes more common as women get older.
 In fact, as a woman’s age increases, so, too, does the likelihood that she will suffer from a pelvic floor disorder.
 There are, however, certain preventative measures that can be taken and treatment can often reverse the issue.